Life Insurance for cancer patients can be tricky.

 - Chances of a recurrence of cancer?
 5%?
 10%?

 Knowing these will dramatically help your life insurance agent which in turns greatly helps your ability to gain coverage for life insurance.
-Yes, even life insurance for cancer patients.

 No carriers will approve you for a non-exam life insurance policy unless it’s a guaranteed issue policy.

-Here’s a few additional questions you may also encounter on your search for life insurance
+Here are a few additional questions you may also encounter on your search for life insurance

-What size were the tumor(s)?
+- What size was the tumor(s)?

-Were lymph nodes involved?
+- Were lymph nodes involved?

-Did the cancer metastasize?
+- Did cancer metastasize?

 - The start and completion dates of your treatment.

-When was the last date of treatment?
+- When was the last date of treatment?

-Have you had any relapses?
+- Have you had any relapses?

-What kind of medications are you taking?
+- What kind of medications are you taking?

 And Don’t forget…

 The life insurance agent and the carrier will want to know about the rest of your health and lifestyle.

-If you are currently still receiving treatment for the cancer your only option will be guaranteed issue life insurance.
+If you are currently still receiving treatment for cancer your only option will be guaranteed issue life insurance.

 If you have completed treatment and are out of the waiting period, you can apply for all forms of life insurance including term, universal or whole life insurance.

-Here’s a few other helpful tips that can dramatically increase your chances of obtaining life insurance for cancer patients.
+Here are a few other helpful tips that can dramatically increase your chances of obtaining life insurance for cancer patients.